Frequently Asked Questions

 How do I find out about becoming an OCN Champion?

-Student champions are vital to the success of OCN and are essential to building momentum for the project, acting as supporters and advocates, and expanding the OCN community.
+Student champions are vital to the success of OCN and are essential to building momentum for the project, acting as supporters and advocates, expanding the OCN community.
 Visit the Sir James Murray OCN Champions Program webpage for more information on this key role.

 If I decide to take part, what if someone else decides to join and work on the same thing?